The easy misunderstanding

 The part people price wrong

+The mistake is waiting around for the fine.
 Sometimes fines happen.
-Often the first painful dollars are much more ordinary:
+Often the first painful dollars are ordinary:

 - forensics